stwunsch/root_lwtnn/README.md

 - ... add a branch with the neural network response to the given tree in the input ROOT file.
 - ... create a new ROOT file with the neural network response.

+The advantage of this approach is a fast inference with inputs from ROOT files, which is often needed in high-energy physics due to the large amount of data.

 ## How can I build it?

 First, you have to build `lwtnn` itself.
 Follow the instructions of their [`README`](https://github.com/lwtnn/lwtnn).
 As well, you can tell the `cmake` build system of this project, where it can find `lwtnn`.